Aduman

 Aduman is a town in the Ashanti Region of Ghana.
 It is located in the Afigya-Kwabre District of Ghana.
-The town is known for the Aduman School.
+The town is known for the Aduman Senior High School.
 The school is a second cycle institution.
 The major occupation is Agriculture.
 It is about 15 km away from the Capital of Ashanti, and 3 km away from the District Capital.
 About 98% of the population are Christians.
 The remaining 2% form other religions.